DiamondLightSource/epicsdbbuilder/docs/api.rst

     These two functions manage a stack of record name prefixes, which will be separated by `separator` before being appended to the record name.

+..  function:: SetSeparator(separator)

+    This function can be used to change the prefix separator.

 General Interface
 ~~~~~~~~~~~~~~~~~